Skip to Main Content

 The Disability Independence Day March

 After Camp Jened closed in 1977, many former campers stayed connected to one another.
+The sense of community and possibility they built at camp became an inspiration and source of strength for the developing disability rights movement.1

 S.O.
 F.E.D.
 U.P.
 Handbook for the Disabled Students of Brooklyn College, CUNY, excerpt